carsonfarmer/blog/content/blog/understanding-spatial-reference-systems.md

 Date: 2009-01-12 15:31
 Author: cfarmer
 Email: carson.farmer@gmail.com
-Category: Helpful tip
+Category: Helpful Tip
-Tags: Coordinates, Spatial data, Spatial reference systems, WGS84, GIS
+Tags: Spatial Data, Spatial Reference Systems, GIS
 Slug: understanding-spatial-reference-systems

 For those of you who are still unclear about what exactly a spatial